tetengo/tetengo.cpp/README.md

 A JSON parser library.

 It is a pull-style parser based on
-[RFC 8259](https://tools.ietf.org/html/rfc8259), plus an extensional support for UNIX shell style comments.
+[RFC 8259](https://tools.ietf.org/html/rfc8259), plus an extension for supporting UNIX shell style comments.

 ### tetengo::lattice

 A Viterbi search library.

 The Viterbi search is a dynamic programming algorithm.
-It finds the most likely path in the lattice consisted of the observed event nodes.
+It finds the most likely path in the lattice consisting of the observed event nodes.

 This library also provides the A* search algorithm for the lattice created by the Viterbi search.